jerzyszyjut/NeCA/README.md

 ## Citation

-If you find the code are useful, please consider citing the paper.
+If you find the code useful, please consider citing the paper.

 ```
 @Article{wang2024neca3dcoronaryartery,